ComedicChimera/chai/README.md

 "great" language to write a compiler in.
 I picked it because it was a language I knew, that I could work reasonably fast in, that had decent tooling, and most importantly, had working LLVM bindings (or so I thought).
 I was more than happy to work in another language.
+But, restarting for the fourth time, well, let's just say it nearly drove me into a psychological abyss that would likely have ended with an obituary.
+I feel that I am really living out that old adage about madness being the price of greatness.

 ### <a name="whirlwind"> Whirlwind